kfrencher/servicenow-now-vscode-starter/README.md

 ## Features

-Overwrites the default configuration files delivered with the ServiceNow Extension for VS Code.
+ServiceNow makes a VS Code extension called _ServiceNow Extension for VS Code_.
+That extension comes with some default configuration for VS Code.
+The extension configures visibility of some files and folders, eslint configuration, and tsconfig.json.
+This extension overwrites the default configuration files delivered with the _ServiceNow Extension for VS Code_.

 # Usage